T5 Fluorescent Tubes – Frequently Asked Questions

 T5s are also much more energy-efficient than T12s and T8s.
 They have an A-class energy efficiency rating.
 They are considered to supply high quality of light in terms of Colour Rendering Index (CRI) and quantity of light measured in Lumens per Watt.

 How do I know I need a T5?

 If you want to save money on your electricity bills and the lights aren’t going to be used in extreme environments then T5s may suit you best.
 If you have previously used T8s or T12s you will have to upgrade your ballasts however as the smaller size requires a different fitting.
 If you’re considering moving from T12 to T8 it might be worth your while to take the bigger jump and just go straight to T5 to realise much greater efficiency.

 What environments does the T5 perform well in?

-Schools, offices, commercial buildings and some factory settings, though T5s aren’t as well tested in extreme conditions like cold temperatures, whereas the T5 is a tried and tested solution.
+Schools, offices, commercial buildings, emergency lighting, refrigerators and some factory settings.
+The more common T8s aren’t as well tested in extreme conditions like cold temperatures, whereas the T5 is a tried and tested solution.